JedLee6/Top150-LeetCode-Quick-Review-Notes/13_Graph_BFS/096_Graph_BFS_433._Minimum_Genetic_Mutation.md

 **Why it's less optimal:** DFS explores deeply.
 It might find a very long path to the `endGene` (or explore many dead ends) before finding the shortest one.
 To guarantee the shortest path, DFS would have to explore *all* possible paths, which can be combinatorially explosive.
 It also requires careful handling of visited states to avoid infinite loops, and managing path lengths can be more complex than BFS's level-order traversal.
 For shortest path problems in unweighted graphs, BFS is generally superior.

-I won't code this one out fully because it's not the recommended approach, but it's useful to consider *why* BFS is preferred.
+We won't code this one out fully because it's not the recommended approach, but it's useful to consider *why* BFS is preferred.

 ## Solution 2: Standard BFS